 - Optional: lemon wedges

-- Boil water for pasta.
-Make according to the package instructions.
+- Make pasta according to package instructions.
+Clean scallops and remove side muscle.

-- While the pan is heating, pat the scallops dry and season both sides with salt and pepper.
+- Heat avocado oil in a large frying pan over medium-high heat.
+Pat the scallops dry and season both sides with salt and pepper.

-- Add the pasta and parmesan to the browned butter sauce and toss to thoroughly combine.
+- Drain pasta then add pasta and parmesan to the skillet with the browned butter sauce, toss to combine completely.